-New exits were opened again in Rally of Mexico, where cooling issues reappeared again (as in 2017) due to high ambient temperature, as Technical Director Tom Fowler confirmed to Martin Holmes (RallySportMagazine) in a recent interview.
+New exits were opened again in Rally México, where cooling issues reappeared again (as in 2017) due to high ambient temperature, as Technical Director Tom Fowler confirmed to Martin Holmes (RallySportMagazine) in a recent interview.

 The new air outlet is located behind radiators, to contribute to hot air removal.
-Arrows in the picture below show engine bay air removal alternatives for the 2018 Yaris WRC.
+The arrows in the picture below show engine bay air removal alternatives for the 2018 Yaris WRC.

 The redesign of the front fender, where much larger opening areas were included, also contributed to increasing the airflow exiting from the inside of the car.